mesosphere/marathon/docs/docs/deployments.md

 - ...

 The deployment in this case would take forever.
-To heal the system, a new deployment has to be applied, which corrects the problem of the current deployment.
+To heal the system, a new deployment must be applied to correct the problem with the current deployment.

 ## The /v2/deployments endpoint

 The list of running deployments can be accessed via the [/v2/deployments](rest-api.html#deployments) endpoint.
-There are several information available for every deployment:
+There are several items of information available for every deployment:

 - affectedApps: which applications are affected by this deployment
 - steps: the steps to perform for this deployment